conglu1997/erdos_321_computation/README.md

 - `--threads`: passed to the MIP search (CBC).
 - `--monotone-window`: in sequential mode, try to extend solutions by up to this many new elements using exact collision checks before re-solving; 0 disables (default).
+- `--pruning {on,off}`: toggle p-adic safe-variable fixing and grouped collision search (default on).
+- `--pruning-groups-oracle {on,off}`: use p-adic all-or-none groups inside the collision oracle (default on).
+- `--enforce-pruning-groups-in-model`: tie each detected all-or-none group to one Boolean (optional).
+- `--show-pruning`: print a summary of the p-adic exclusions (safe numbers and groups) during runs.

 ## Features and optimizations
+- P-adic pruning (on by default): fixes provably safe numbers to 1 and treats detected all-or-none clusters (e.g., {11,22,33} at N=36) as grouped in the collision oracle.
+  Disable with `--no-p-adic-prune`.
 - Monotone extension shortcut (`--monotone-window`): adaptively grows/shrinks the extension window based on collision hits and oracle/solve cost, emitting telemetry and skipping re-solves when the collision catalogue shows the next integers are safe to append.